 - A: The worst amiibo is Samus.
 Samus’ AI is very tricky to figure out, because it doesn’t like to camp, but it also butchers close-range combat.
 Other contenders for the title of “worst amiibo” include Yoshi, R.O.B., and Mega Man.

 Q: What kinds of equipment pieces can my amiibo use?

 - A: Amiibo can use any pieces of equipment.
-You see, they “eat” the equipment instead of equipping it, if that makes any sense.
+Instead of equipping custom parts, amiibo “eat” them.